Matilde90/critical-thinking-as-code/README.md

 # Critical Thinking as Code

-Critical thinking as code (CTAC) is a command-line tool that helps engineers to keep track, record and strentghen their arguments using codified critical-thinking rules.
-It helps engineers to make reasoning explicit, clear and easy to version control.
-It lets codify arguments as structured data and it gives instant and transparent feedback on potential weak reasoning patterns.
+Critical thinking as code (CTAC) is a command-line tool that helps engineers track, record, and strentghen their arguments using codified critical-thinking rules.
+It helps engineers to make reasoning **explicit, clear and easy to version control**.

+CTAC lets engineers codify arguments as structured data and provides **instant and transparent feedback** on potential weak reasoning patterns.
 CTAC guides engineers to write their argument as YAML and will detect weaknesses such as:

 - Missing premises